About Our Staff

 Marion Russell, M.D., Consulting Psychiatrist

-Rachel received her M.A. in Professional Psychology at the Massachusetts School of Professional Psychology, where she is currently pursuing her doctoral degree in Clinical Psychology.
+Rachel is a Post-Doctoral Intern and received both her M.A. and Psy.D. at the Massachusetts School of Professional Psychology.
 Rachel began college as an art student at Alfred University, and then went on to complete her B.A. in Psychology with a minor in Disaster Studies at the State University of New York at New Paltz.
 Rachel has experience working as a mental health counselor at a school for children on the autism spectrum, at a correctional facility, and at a community mental health center.
+She also completed her final internship at The Stone Center.
 Her professional interests include young-adult identity development, relationship issues, anxiety and depression, substance abuse, and working with LGBTQ and multi-cultural students.
 Rachel has her yoga teacher training certification and enjoys incorporating mindfulness and stress-reduction techniques into her clinical practice.